gear-foundation/gear-wiki/docs/examples/marketplace.md

 ## User interface

 A [Ready-to-Use application](https://marketplace.gear-tech.io/) example provides a user interface that interacts with [gNFT](https://github.com/gear-dapps/non-fungible-token/tree/master/nft) and [Marketplace](https://github.com/gear-dapps/non-fungible-token/tree/master/nft-marketplace) smart contracts running in Gear Network.

-Gear Non-Fundible Token enables creation of NFT tokens, proves an ownership of a digital assets, check [this article](https://wiki.gear-tech.io/examples/gnft-721) for details.
+- Gear Non-Fundible Token contract enables creation of NFT tokens, proves an ownership of a digital assets, check [this article](https://wiki.gear-tech.io/examples/gnft-721) for details.

-NFT Marketplace contract enables to buy and sell non-fungible tokens for fungible tokens, hold the NFT auctions and make/accept purchase offers on NFTs.
+- NFT Marketplace contract enables to buy and sell non-fungible tokens for fungible tokens, hold the NFT auctions and make/accept purchase offers on NFTs.

+This video demonstrates how to configure and run Markeplace applciation on your own and explains the user interaction workflow: **https://youtu.be/RdlWUkxlmV4**

 ![img alt](./img/nft-marketplace.png)

-An NFT Marketplace application example is available on [GitHub](https://github.com/gear-tech/gear-js/tree/master/apps/marketplace).
+An NFT Marketplace application source code is available on [GitHub](https://github.com/gear-tech/gear-js/tree/master/apps/marketplace).

 ### Configure basic dApp in .env: